Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 Just as the phosphorylation of CheY can be reversed, MCP methylation can be undone to prevent methylation from being permanent.
 In particular, an enzyme called **CheB**, which like CheY is phosphorylated by CheA, demethylates MCPs (as well as autodephosphorylates).
 The rate of an MCP's demethylation is dependent on the extent to which the MCP is methylated.
 In other words, the rate of MCP methylation is higher when the MCP is in a low methylation state, and the rate of demethylation is faster when the MCP is in a high methylation state.[^Spiro1997]

 The figure below adds CheR and CheB to provide a complete picture of the core pathways influencing chemotaxis.
-To model these pathways, we will need to add quite a few molecules and reactions to our current model.
+To model these pathways and see how our simulated bacterial system responds to different relative attractant concentrations, we will need to add quite a few molecules and reactions to our current model.

 [![image-center](../assets/images/600px/chemotaxis_wholestory.png){: .align-center}](../assets/images/chemotaxis_wholestory.png)
 The chemotaxis signal-transduction pathway with methylation included.
-CheA phosphorylates CheB, which methylates MCPs while CheR demethylates MCPs.
+CheA phosphorylates CheB, which methylates MCPs, while CheR demethylates MCPs.
 Blue lines denote phosphorylation, grey lines denote dephosphorylation, green arrows denote methylation, and red arrows denote demethlyation.
 Image modified from <a href="http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html">Parkinson Lab</a>'s illustrations.
 {: style="font-size: medium;"}

 ## Combinatorial explosion and the need for rule-based modeling